elephantscale/spark-in-docker/README.md

 What it does:

-- Have a full Spark dev environment locally
+- Spin up Spark master + multiple workers effortlessly, on a single machine
-- Spin up Spark master + multiple workers + Jupyter notebook effortlessly, on a single machine
+- Have a full Spark dev environment locally, with Java, Scala and Python (Jupyter)
 - No need install any JDK, Python or Jupyter on local machine.
 Every thing runs as Docker containers
 - Only thing needed is Docker and docker-compose